 Do I Need to Dig My Vegetable Plot or Allotment Every Year?

-The answer to this question is: not necessarily.
-It might surprise those of you who are used to digging over your vegetable allotment religiously every year (probably dreading this backbreaking chore coming round again) to know that depending on the type of soil you are working with, you might well be able to avoid the whole task almost totally.
+It might surprise those of you who are used to digging over your vegetable allotment religiously every year (probably dreading this backbreaking chore coming round again) to know that depending on the type of soil you are working with, you might very well be able to avoid the whole task almost totally.

 In order to ensure success in your garden, your aim should be to improve the quality and condition of your soil so that the resulting soil structure will allow air and water to travel down to the roots of your plants.
 Adding organic matter to your soil is the best way to achieve this and mimics what nature does naturally in places such as woodland, where the falling leaves rot down over time before gradually binding together with the mineral materials that result from worn down rock particles.
 It is a combination of many factors such as rain, soil organisms, worms etc that facilitate this process, resulting in an open structured, free draining soil that also has enough organic matter to hold on to moisture and provide nutrients to the plants that are growing within it.